ContainerSSH/containerssh.github.io/docs/contributing/index.md

 2. The GitHub CodeQL analysis must be successful.
 3. The [golangci-lint](https://golangci-lint.run/) must pass with the parameters `-E asciicheck -E bodyclose -E dupl -E errorlint -E exportloopref -E funlen`

+Furthermore, all commits that go into the main branches must be signed with your GPG key.

 ## Understanding ContainerSSH

 ContainerSSH is a reasonably complex piece of software.
 It uses the built-in Go SSH library to create a server and the client libraries for Docker and Kubernetes to forward the data from the SSH channel to the standard input and output of the container.